Jeremy Skibicki charged with 4 counts of first-degree murder of Indigenous women in Winnipeg

 Rebecca Contois

-Rebecca Contois, 24, was killed in Winnipeg in May 2022.
+Winnipeg police say Rebecca Contois, 24, was killed in Winnipeg in May 2022.
 Photo: Facebook

 Despite all of the victims being Indigenous, the Crown did not lay hate crime charges against the suspect, Pike confirmed.

-“SCO urges all those involved in investigating and prosecuting this person to charge him with committing hate crimes against Indigenous women,” SCO Grand Chief Jerry Daniels said in a news release.
+“SCO urges all those involved in investigating and prosecuting this person to charge him with committing hate crimes against Indigenous women,” said SCO Grand Chief Jerry Daniels in a news release.

 “I also urge investigators to take very seriously that, for years, families have been asserting there are serial killers who are targeting Indigenous women.”